PDC-support/hpc-intro-retired/_episodes/14-bestpractices.md

   - [List of software installed on SNIC centres along with links to documentation (poorly maintained)](http://docs.snic.se/wiki/Software).
 - Send in a support request.
   - SNIC (and other national HPC providers) employs support staff and application experts who can help with basic and advanced problems.
+- Include all relevant information when you send in a support request.